Cultivating Hope & Strength to Improve Lives

-I decided to pursue additional skills by enrolling at Western Washington University where I was trained as a radio and television broadcast journalist.
-I would later work in news production I went on to write, produce, and direct television programs, commercials, and promotions for the local CBS Network affiliate.
-My heart had always been to help people, so whenever I had the opportunity I'd take assignments addressing the needs of youth, family and community.
-I was part of a talented team and we won numerous awards including six NW Television Emmy nominations.
+I decided to pursue additional skills by enrolling at Western Washington University, where I was trained as a radio and television broadcast journalist.
+I would later work in news production as well as write, produce, and direct television programs, commercials, and promotions for the local CBS Network affiliate.
+My heart had always been to help people, so whenever I had the opportunity, I'd take assignments addressing the needs of youth, family and community.
+I was part of a talented team, and we won numerous awards, including six NW Television Emmy nominations.

-While in broadcasting, I missed the more direct engagement with people and sensed a call to change career direction, once again.
+While in broadcasting, I missed the more direct engagement with people and sensed a call to change career direction once again.
 I returned to school and became a Marriage and Family Therapist.
-During my training, I worked with several academic institutions providing counseling services to elementary, junior high, high school, and university students, as well as working for the Child and Family Services department at a community mental health agency.
+During my training, I worked with several academic institutions providing counseling services to elementary, junior high, high school, and university students and worked for the Child and Family Services department at a community mental health agency.
 Before beginning my private practice in 2002, I served as a child mental health specialist on a team that developed a pilot project in partnership with the Washington State Department of Social and Health Services for assessing and making recommendations for the needs of children and their families who were entering the foster care system.

 I have taught courses in Psychology and Human Relations at two Washington State colleges, facilitated relationship seminars, and have been involved with teaching at divorce recovery workshops.

 My wife and I hosted international college students who lived in our home for fourteen years.
-I love to read, spend time outdoors, and when I'm able, watch and play sports.
+I love to read, spend time outdoors, and watch and play sports when I'm able.
 Most of all, I enjoy time with family.